Sunway Carnival Mall

 Sunway Carnival Mall is a shopping mall within Seberang Perai in the Malaysian state of Penang.
 Located at Seberang Jaya, the 769546 sqft shopping centre was opened in 2007 and is one of the retail malls run by Malaysian conglomerate Sunway Group.
 A renovation and expansion process was then started in 2022.
 Its investment cost to date stands at RM 156 million with a gross build-up of 800000 sqft.
 The ongoing expansion of the mall is expected to double its gross floor area to 1450000 sqft.

-Parkson Departmental Store, GSC Cinemas, Jaya Grocer Sen Q Digital Store and NOKO Store are the anchor tenants.
+Parkson Departmental Store, GSC Cinemas, Jaya Grocer and Harvey Norman are the anchor tenants.
 It also contains over 350 specialty stores.